Train Trip from Irkutsk to Ulan-Ude

 Siberia Sayan Mountains

-The guy in the bunk above me is awake now and he offers me some dried raisins in a bag.
+The guy in the bunk above me is awake now and offers me some dried raisins in a bag.
 Spaciba.
 They have little stems on them which I eat along with the fruit.
 He shakes his head and shows me how to twist out the stem, then eat the raisin.
 We both get a laugh.
 I offer him a Wisconsin beef stick but he says no thanks.
 I offer him a spot on the lower bunk next to me, which has a table, so he can eat easier.
 He accepts.

 Now several more people walk over to our open compartment and just stare at us.
 We start talking back and forth in various languages, a little Russian, a little English and at least one other language we don’t understand at all.
 They are from Uzbekistan, just Northwest of Afghanistan and at least 1000 miles to the West.
 They are on their way to Vladivostok to look for work.
 It looks like most of the people in wagon 12 are Uzbeks.